 Someone has coined the word McChurch.
-McDonalds is well known for mass producing fast, bland food in a generic way, often attracting children because of give-aways (gimmicks) amid a plethora of colourful advertising.
-Customers landing in any city in the world where McDonalds has outlets can generally predict what the menu will look like, what the food and coffee will taste like, the physical layout and the broad price range.
+McDonalds is well known for mass producing fast food in a generic way, aimed at younger people, often attracting children because of give-aways (toys) and colourful advertising.
+Customers landing in any city in the world where McDonalds has outlets can generally predict what the menu will look like, what the food and coffee will taste like, the physical lay-out and the broad price range.

 There are many temptations in the West for churches to adopt the McDonalds franchise approach.
-Why have individuality when the shape and content of the burger can be prescribed and all people need to do is smile and purchase a fast food approach to faith (spiritual Happy Meals).
-Instant gratification; just don't hang around expecting depth or maturity.
+Why have individuality when the shape and content of the burger can be prescribed and all you need to do is smile and offer a fast food approach to spirituality.
+Just don't hang around for depth.